Paulita Pappel: Early life and education

-Pappel was born in 1987 in Madrid, Spain.
-She was raised a feminist and became fascinated by pornography early on in her life.
+Pappel was born in Madrid, Spain.
+She was raised a feminist and became fascinated by pornography early in her life.
 In 2005, Pappel completed her school and moved to Germany.
 Pappel attended the Free University of Berlin where she studied comparative literature and received her Bachelor's degree in 2013.

 Career

 During her time at FU Berlin, Pappel discovered sex-positive queer feminism and engaged herself in the Berlin queer feminist community.
 Her political convictions led her to challenge societal taboos and stigmas regarding sexuality and she started performing in queer feminist pornographic films as an activist act.
 Pappel worked in several queer feminist productions such as Share (2010) by Marit Östberg and Mommy Is Coming (2012) by Cheryl Dunye.
 She also appeared in several films of the Erika Lust-founded series XConfessions.

 From 2015, Pappel started to work as a producer and director for multiple productions.
-She is also involved in Berlin's feminist queer porn community and is considered to be an icon of alt porn culture.
+She is also involved in Berlin's feminist queer porn community and considered an icon of alt porn culture.
 She advocates for a sex-positive, consent culture.
 Pappel also co-organizes and curates the Pornfilmfestival Berlin.
-In 2016, Pappel founded Lustery.com, a platform dedicated to the sex lives of real-life couples from around the world who film their sex lives and share it with the community.
-In 2019, she participated in the Berlinale Talents workshop Room for All: A Safer Set.
-In 2020, Pappel founded HARDWERK, a production company as well as hardwerk.com, a sex-positive feminism platform with an extensive library of porn videos.
+In 2016, Pappel founded Lustery.com, a platform dedicated to the sex lives of real-life couples from around the world who film and share their sex lives with the community.
+In 2020, Pappel founded HARDWERK, a production company as well as hardwerk.com, a sex-positive feminism platform with an extensive library of pornographic videos.